BBC China editor Carrie Gracie steps down to protest 'illegal' unequal pay

 "The support that I've had in the last few hours, I think it does speak to the depth, to the hunger for an equal and fair and transparent pay system," she said.

-The British public broadcaster came under fire last July when an annual report exposed a major gender pay gap, revealing that just under a third of the BBC's top paid executives, managers and media stars are women.

-That report led Gracie to uncover that the BBC's four international editors were paid unequally -- two male editors "earned at least 50% more" than their female counterparts.
+Last year's report on the BBC's pay gap led Gracie to uncover that the network's four international editors were paid unequally -- two male editors "earned at least 50% more" than their female counterparts, she said.

 The 2017 report noted the salaries of all employees who earn more than £150,000 ($200,000) a year.